This post may contain affiliate links. Please read our disclosure policy.

 - 1 teaspoon smoked paprika

-- 1 (8 ounce) block of cream cheese (I used Philly)
+- 8 ounces cream cheese (I used Philly) softened, see note

 - Salt & pepper to taste